-- WalletHub’s survey found that nearly 40% more people think a new phone is a necessity this year than last year, and over 70% more people think a new phone is worth going into debt for – why do you think that is?
+- WalletHub’s survey found that nearly 1 in 5 people think a new phone is worth going into debt for – why do you think that is?

 Ask the Experts

 This report reflects the results of a nationally representative online survey of nearly 800 respondents.

 After we collected all responses, we normalized the data by age, gender and income so the sample would reflect U.S. demographics.

 |Do you plan on purchasing the new iPhone launching this year?|